Living with Singleness

 I have days that I “really like” Singleness and days where I would rather do anything than be around him.
 On the good days I embrace the Lord my Maker as my husband, seeing His protection and provision.
 I receive an unexpected kindness and an opportunity to love on others.
 I find sweet reward in a woman declaring His faithfulness through her story, pouring out creativity for the kingdom, going on a vacation or mission trip, and having fun spending time and money in life-giving ways.

 On a bad day I scream, “What?!?!
 The Lord my Maker is my husband?
 Try to tell that to my bank account when I am struggling to make ends meet.
 I want a tangible husband who has a job.
 Don’t even bring that verse up to me when I am discouraged and want a devoted husband to put real-life arms around me.
 The reality of the Lord being my husband doesn’t work when I desire children and a spouse to share in building a family.
 And then there’s the delightful and dreaded wedding invitation with ‘and guest’ on the envelope.
-Sorry God, you just don’t make the cut for these desires.”
+Sorry God, you are invisible and I want a visible expression of Your love.”

 I don’t have answers for why Singleness sticks with me so faithfully or for my dear friends.
 What I do have is reflections from women who are mothers and live with Singleness.
 While leading a small group at a shelter for homeless women, we were talking about our desires which lead to hoping in the Lord.
 A dear sister who is volunteering with me shared a glimpse of her journey.
 As a single mother for many years she longed for a husband.
 She remembers one evening crying out to the Lord as she knelt by her bed.
 She described a warm presence enveloping her.
 God didn’t answer her prayer at the time – she did marry after her children were grown – and yet the Lord made Himself known in a tender way.